angelcache/FirstGUI/README.md

 ## Installation
 - Ensure that the Java Development Kit (JDK) is installed on your system.
-- Apache Maven is recommended for building the project.
 - Clone the repository
 - Run the app via VSCode or preferred IDE